Teddy Strengthens Over Atlantic, Expected To Be Major Hurricane

 Those swells will likely lead to life-threatening surf and rip current conditions, the center said

+European models for Teddy have it headed toward parts of the New England coast.
+American models predict it will track farther east, toward Nova Scotia.

 The latest projected track, released Thursday morning, Sept.
-17 by the National Hurricane Center, is shown above.
+17 by the National Hurricane Center, goes through early next week and is shown above.

 Check back to Daily Voice for updates.